Umuzi-org/tech-department/content/projects/github-api-consume/_index.md

 ---
 title: Consume Github API
-noform: true
+ready: false
 ---

 In this project you'll make use of Github's awesome API.
-We chose Github for this project because
+We chose Github for this project because:

-- you are already familiar with it
+- you are already familiar with Github
-- it has a nice frontend so you can access te api and see the results.
-This means you can play and experiment
+- The api is really well documented
 - the api is solidly built and a lot of people use it

 ## Instructions

-First, get familar with consuming apis from the command line:
+First, get familar with consuming apis from the command line.
+Use

 - TODO